mgjeong/protocol-ezmq-cpp/README.md

    ```
 **Notes** </br>
 (a) For getting help about script option: **$ ./build.sh --help** </br>
 (b) Currently, Script needs sudo permission for installing zeroMQ and protobuf libraries.
-In future need for sudo will be removed by installing those libraries in ezmq library.
+In future need for sudo will be removed by installing those libraries in ezmq library. </br>
+(c) For cross compiling ( arm|arm64|armhf ) use --cross_compile=true

 ## How to run ##